Buenos Aires to Ushuaia: How to Travel

 You can take a bus while you travel from Buenos Aires to Ushuaia.

-The distance from Buenos Aires to Ushuaia is almost 2800 miles.
+The distance from Buenos Aires to Ushuaia is around 3000 kilometers.
 The journey by bus takes approximately 50 hours.
-It is not the fastest option to travel, but it is very budget-friendly, as the bus ticket costs only around USD 160.
+It is not the fastest option to travel, but it is very budget-friendly, as the bus ticket costs only around USD 150 to 200.
 As there are no direct buses connecting the two cities, you must first go to Rio Gallegos or Chile before taking another bus to Ushuaia.
 Most buses provide optimal comfort with reclining seats and ample leg room.
 You will also be rewarded with beautiful views if you decide to take a bus to Ushuaia from Buenos Aires.

 Pro tips: